Sugarland Personal Injury Attorney

 Did you sustain catastrophic injuries or was your loved one killed in an accident caused by another party’s negligence in Sugar Land or a surrounding community in Fort Bend County?
 You need to contact an experienced personal injury attorney before you say anything to an insurance company or any other party.
 Your attorney will work to build the strongest case possible on your behalf to maximize the amount of compensation that you can recover.

-Michael P. Fleming & Associates, P.C., represents injured people in Sugar Land and many other areas of Texas.
+Fleming Law, P.C., represents injured people in Sugar Land and many other areas of Texas.
 We can fight to pursue all of the compensation you are entitled to when you call or contact us online to take advantage of a free consultation.